aplaceformom/databricks-import-action/README.md

-Databricks export action
+Databricks import action
 ========================

-This [GitHub Action][GitHub Actions] allows performing the equivilant of `databricks workspace export_dir` against a source directory.
+This [GitHub Action][GitHub Actions] allows performing the equivilant of `databricks workspace import_dir --overwrite` against a source directory.

 This action expects the Databricks workspace to already exist.